ihmcrobotics/ihmc-ethercat-master/readme.md

 ## Examples

-Example code is provided in us.ihmc.soem.examples.
+Example code is provided in us.ihmc.etherCATMaster.examples.
 Feel free to use.

 ## License